David-Praise/Social-link-profile-/README.md

     <div role="contentinfo">This is the footer</div>
   </body>
 ```
+Apperantly those defined sections are very important and are said to make the web page more readable.

 ### Continued development
 I intend on immproving on making my web pages more accessible for people with sight disability in more ways than just implemeting sections, In addition much like last time i intend on improving my research skills in order to make much more responsive and dynamic web pages.